KumoriNya/SQL_practice_on_small_scheme_Database/README.md

 ![Alt text](attributes_of_entities.png)

 Setup of database:
-vxdb$ dropdb ass1
+$ dropdb ass1
-... create a new empty atabase vxdb$ createdb ass1
+# create a new empty atabase
+$ createdb ass1
-... load the database, saving the output in a file called log vxdb$ psql ass1 -f ass1.dump > log 2>&1
+# load the database, saving the output in a file called log
+$ psql ass1 -f ass1.dump > log 2>&1
-... check for error messages in the log; should be none vxdb$ grep ERR log
+# check for error messages in the log; should be none
+$ grep ERR log
-... examine the database contents ...
+# examine the database contents ...
-vxdb$ psql ass1
+$ psql ass1

 Functions:
 1. Displays all breweries founded in the Sydney metropolitan area in 2020.